dannguyen/howto-whisper-autotranscribe/README.md

 - diatrization kind of fails with fauci-rodrigo example; doesn't catch off-camera producer at 0:02:29.5
 - polish prettify_ifw_output.py
     - wrangling is pretty much done

+- figure out how to use whisperX 3.1.5?

 ## References